danielmccluskey/reach-randomiser/README.md

 # Reach-Randomiser

 A dynamic C# console application leveraging managedblam to modify tags in Halo Reach's mod tools, introducing a new dimension of unpredictability by randomizing enemies, their weapons, weapons/equipment in the world, and starting weapons/equipment.
+Some parts of cutscenes are also randomized.

-# Use of this tool requires knowledge of the Halo Reach Editing Kit
+# Use of this tool requires basic knowledge of the Halo Reach Modding Tools (HREK)

 You can use a pre-generated version of this mod using the steam workshop!
 [Steam workshop link](https://steamcommunity.com/sharedfiles/filedetails/?id=3106219376)

+## Installation and Usage
+1. **Extract HREK**: Begin by extracting a fresh copy of `HREK.7z`.
+2. **Run Reach-Randomiser**: Execute the Reach-Randomiser program.
+If necessary, adjust the default path of your HREK installation in the main function.
+3. **Package Scenario Files**: Package each scenario file using the provided tools in the HREK (use build-cache-file).
+4. **Enjoy Randomized Maps**: The generated map files will now feature randomized enemies, enhancing the unpredictability and replayability of the game.

 ## Program Steps